 Dear Glenn,

 The 802.1 and 802.11 groups have collaborated on enabling TSN features in 802.11 systems.
-There has been significant progress in enabling features such as time synchronization and scheduling capabilities over 802.11.
+The 802.1 TSN Task Group has defined a set of features, which are considered a “toolbox” to achieve bounded packet latency, low packet delay variation, and low packet loss.
+There has been significant progress in enabling TSN features such as time synchronization (802.1AS) and scheduling capabilities (traffic shaping based on 802.1Qbv) over 802.11.
 A comprehensive survey of 802.11 enhancements in support of TSN can be found in [1] and [2].
 Achieving determinism over wireless links is challenging and the 802.11 standard is expected to continue evolving to increase its support of TSN capabilities.
 Enhancements to provide predictable latency and jitter and better support integration with TSN are within the scope of the P802.11be project and further enhancement are expected in future projects, as currently being discussed within the Ultra High Reliability (UHR) Study Group.
 An overview of the EHT features that are expected to improve the performance of TSN over 802.11 is provided in [3], and are also summarized in this document, see Annex A. P802.11be enhancements and considerations to better support TSN have also been discussed in joint calls between TGbe and 802.1 groups in joint calls.
 The most recent TGbe-802.1 joint call was hosted on April 21st, 2022 and included the following technical contributions:

 628r0 Wireless TSN in 802.11 and New Requirements for 802.11be and 802.1 Dave Cavalcanti